 Dyno test ground

-In a unique dyno test series on Thumper Talk, MXScandinavia dyno tested two shim stack configurations and also obtained direct shim stack deflection measurements using a finger press.
+In a unique dyno test series MXScandinavia on Thumper Talk dyno tested two shim stack configurations and also obtained direct shim stack deflection measurements using a finger press.

 A finger press inserts metal rods through the valve ports to directly measure the force required to produce a specific deflection.
 The MXScandinavia data shows the stiffness of the shim stack is nonlinear and the nonlinear behavior increases with stack lift.
-Nonlinear stiffness is one reason why shim factors perform poorly in scaling shim stacks.
-Shim factors assume a linear constant spring stiffness over the deflection range.
+Nonlinear stiffness is one reason why the shim factor linear stiffness theory performs poorly in scaling shim stacks.

 Dyno stack deflection testing